aristanetworks/cloudvision-python/examples/cloudvision/api/inventory/README.md

   --server SERVER       CloudVision server to connect to in <host>:<port> format --token-file TOKEN_FILE
-                        file with access token --cert-file CERT_FILE
-                        certificate to use as root CA --serial SERIAL       serial number of device to lookup --hostname HOSTNAME   hostname of device to lookup
+                        file with access token --serial SERIAL       serial number of device to lookup --hostname HOSTNAME   hostname of device to lookup
 ```